Porsche RS Spyder: Design

-The RS Spyder was designed completely in-house by Porsche engineers with help from Penske Racing.
+The RS Spyder was designed completely in-house by Porsche engineers with help from Carbotech.
 The chassis is a rigid carbon fibre monocoque with both the engine and transmission being integral stressed members.
 The 3.4-litre 90-degree V8 racing engine was designed from scratch as was the six-speed electro-pneumatic sequential gearbox.
 Braking is via six-piston aluminum monobloc calipers and carbon ceramic discs, mounted on suspension controlled by four-way adjustable spring/damper units activated by pushrods with adjustable torsion-bar springs.
 The car has a dry weight of 825 kg in 2010 specification but was initially 750 kg.

 Since its introduction in 2005, the engine, which initially produced 478 hp, has been developed and modified to meet the changing regulations of both the ALMS and the ACO.
-For 2008, the engine developed 503 hp using direct fuel injection and 440 hp in 2009-spec, with air restrictor limitations.
+For 2008, the engine developed 503 hp using sequential multipoint inject and 440 hp in 2009-spec, with air restrictor limitations.